AnaSync/AnaSync/README.md

-# Hi there! 👋 I'm AnachronousSync,
+# Hi there 👋, I'm AnachronousSync!
-🌱 and I’m currently learning coding...
+🌱 And I’m currently learning coding...
 ### 💻 My Linux Environment
 I prefer working in a Linux-based environment for its flexibility and power.
 Here are the details of my current workstation: